 These data and those of other higher education institutions are publicly available at the IPEDS Data Center website in a series of formats for researchers, educators, parents and students.
 The Data Center serves as an entry point to the Executive Peer Tool (ExPT) and the Data Analysis System (DAS).
 In addition, the College Navigator website may be used by families for college or university selection.

 In addition, IPEDS provides a Data Feedback Report each year to member institutions based on data that we submit in comparison to a group of peer colleges.
-These reports are provided for the past five years.

 Data Feedback Reports